Sevilla FC: Ultras

 The Biris Norte is an organized group of ultra supporters located in the North grandstand of the Ramón Sánchez Pizjuán.
-The group's name comes from the Gambian player Alhaji Momodo Njie, nicknamed Biri Biri, who became very popular amongst the Sevilla fans in the 1970s.
-The "Biris Norte" was created in the 1974–75 and is one of the oldest groups of Ultra fans in Spain.
+The group's name comes from the Gambian player Alhaji Momodo Njie, nicknamed Biri Biri, who became very popular among the Sevilla fans in the 1970s.
+The "Biris Norte" was created in the 1974–75 season and is one of the oldest groups of Ultra fans in Spain.

 Rivalries

 Sevilla compete in the Seville derby against their cross-city rivals Real Betis.
 The two played each other for the first time on 8 October 1915 in a match which was won 4–3 by Sevilla.
 The game is considered one of the most important derbies in Spanish football.
 Sevilla also has a significant rivalry with Atlético Madrid and Valencia CF.